jonahpearl/timewizard/README.md

 * describe runs of values in your data
 * hierarchically cluster a distance or correlation matrix

+To use timewizard, your data **must** meet the following minimal (and hopefully straightforward) standards:
+* have time along the 0-th axis
+* be sorted along the time axis

 Timewizard's core alignment functionality is modified from code originally written by the folks at the Allen Institute for their [Brain Observatory data](https://github.com/AllenInstitute/brain_observatory_utilities).
 Functions modified directly from their code are licensed under the Allen Institute License.
 All other code is provided under the MIT license.